 Nayma is a bold multi-purpose WordPress Theme.
 It has so many features that we could write tons of lines explaining them… but we preferred to let you discover it by yourself.
 Enjoy your stay here and start building your site with Nayma WordPress Theme!

 This list is a basic kit for painting away from home.
 Please do not hesitate to email any questions about your art materials.
-This list consists of essentials and suggestions.
+This list consists of essentials as well as suggestions.
+(Although there are usually people at each workshop willing to share if you’ve missed something.)
 Please ask if you are unsure about anything.
-(Although there are usually people at each workshop willing to share if you’ve missed something.)

 1. Drop-sheet is vital.
 This is part of your discipline to protect the environment that you create in when you are not at home.
 In most venues, no drop-sheet means no painting.
-NOTE: The plastic drop sheets from a hardware store paint section are not really suitable as they stick to your feet and make a mess.
-It is worth investing in a good heavy cloth drop-sheet that paint won’t soak through, or raiding the linen cupboard for two old sheets that you can use doubled up, and keep these as part of your Painting Kit.
+NOTE: The cheap plastic drop sheets from a hardware store paint section are not really suitable as they stick to your feet and make a mess.
+It is worth investing (about $18) in a good heavy canvas-cloth plastic-backed drop-sheet that paint won’t soak through and keep this as part of your Painting Kit.
 Minimum size is about the space a drummer takes on stage – 3m x 3m is good.

 Fair Warning: No drop-sheet means no painting, and there will be no refund if you have not brought an adequate drop-sheet.